mariadb-corporation/Mysql-to-MariaDB-Migration/README.md

 ## Feedback

-Join the [MariaDB Community on Slack, Zulip chat](https://mariadb.com/docs/general-resources/community/joining-the-community) to share your feedback.
+Join the [MariaDB Community on Slack](https://mariadb.com/docs/general-resources/community/joining-the-community) to share your feedback.

 ## License